The HRSA Federal Office of Rural Health Policy funded rural communities to implement substance use disorder

-Synopsis: This network provides training and certification to Community Health Workers and Certified Recovery Specialists.
+Specialist Program Synopsis: This network provides training and certification to community health

-Project: Wabanaki Pathway to Hope and Healing
+established a consortium to implement the Wabanaki Pathway to Hope and Healing initiative.
+The consortium

 Granville-Vance District Health

 organization, medication prescriber education, chronic pain initiatives, and harm reduction

 San Luis Valley Area Health Education

 stakeholders and distributes naloxone kits within a six-county service area in rural Colorado.

 Southwest Montana Community Health

-Project: Integrated Substance Abuse in Primary Care Synopsis: This community health center has incorporated substance abuse services into their program, including screening and behavioral therapies.
+Center Project: Integrated Substance Abuse in Primary Care Synopsis: This community health center has incorporated substance use disorder

+services into their program, including screening and behavioral therapies.

 Winnebago County Heroin Task